 How to improve HR ROI in your organization

-You will often discover that your ROI isn’t where you’d like it to be.
-Don’t worry – there are many strategies you can use to start addressing the ROI in human capital decisions.
+You may discover that your ROI isn’t where you’d like it to be.
+Don’t worry—there are many strategies you can use to start addressing the ROI in human capital decisions.

-Whether you are looking to improve your financial position, boost employee morale and retention or take a more strategic approach to human resource management, here are some ways to improve ROI in your organization.
+Whether you’re looking to improve your financial position, boost employee morale and retention, or take a more strategic approach to human resource management, here are some ways to improve ROI in your organization.

 In a 2023 Forbes article, the writer Eric Mosley declared this year “the year of ROI”.
 For Mosley, HR data has a vital role.
 He is optimistic for companies who invest effectively in digital transformation projects: “There is no hiding from data, and if you know how to use it, you’ll make better investments in people and programs.”